-Did you screw something up on your Chromebook?
-Have no wear- just Powerwash it.
+Did you screw something up on your laptop?
+Have no fear- just Powerwash your Chromebook.

-If you’re not able to find out what’s causing the problem, or you just want to reset your Chromebook back to factory settings, it’s very easy to do and requires no extra software, tools, or extra knowledge.
-Nice.
+If you’re not able to find out what’s causing the problem, or you just want to reset your laptop back to factory settings, it’s very easy to do and requires no extra software, tools, or extra knowledge.

 But sometimes, you need to alter the settings to get it to do what you want.

-For example, if you want to play a few Linux games, install Steam, use an alternative operating system, or even simply just enable Developer Mode, you change the core files and disable the Verified Boot checker (which is basically a program that checks your device’s file integrity).
+For example, if you want to play a few Linux games, install Steam, get the newest Chrome OS features, or even simply just enable Developer Mode, you change the core files and disable the Verified Boot checker (which is basically a program that checks your device’s file integrity).

 Chromebooks aren’t completely secure from viruses, hacks, and malware

 When you have the Verified Boot checker disabled, files can be compromised without you knowing.

 So this can be kind of dangerous if you leave it like that.